 10 am: Soak in Serenity at Roosevelt Baths

 A massage and bath at Roosevelt Baths in Saratoga Spa State Park is a must-do on this trip.
 Make reservations at least two weeks in advance to get a prime Sunday appointment.
 You’ll be glad you did as you slip into the mineral waters drawn from the ground and your cares bubble away with the natural effervescence.

 12 pm: Tour the Historic Gideon Putnam Hotel

 Named for one of the founders of Saratoga Springs, the Gideon Putnam Hotel offers a lavish brunch spread in a series of four picturesque dining rooms with floor-to-ceiling windows overlooking Saratoga Spa State Park.
 Make reservations two weeks in advance for this, too.

-Hit the links at the Saratoga National Golf Course and take in a lovely view of 18 and exquisite landscape.
+Hit the links at the Saratoga National Golf Course and take in a lovely view of 18 holes and exquisite landscape.

 From NYC: 3 hours, 30 minutes